 Model Policies and Plans

 NMA's model policies and plans lay the foundation for writing your most important policies.
 Each model contains recommended language for each area in which the PHA has discretion or flexibility to develop its own policies with a guide to walk you through the process.
-Model policies are available for the Administrative Plan, Admissions and Occupancy Policy, and coming soon, the FSS Action Plan.
+Model policies are available for the Administrative Plan, Admissions and Occupancy Policy, and the FSS Action Plan.